All Guides About Start Here

 ComponentTypical Structure

-Earnouts (where part of your payment depends on the business hitting targets post-sale) are common but risky for sellers.
-The new owner controls product and marketing decisions.
-If possible, negotiate for higher upfront payment rather than a larger earnout.
+Earnouts — where part of your payment depends on the business hitting agreed revenue or growth targets after the sale — are common but risky for sellers.
+The new owner makes the product and marketing decisions, but those decisions affect what you get paid.
+If you can, push for a bigger payment up front and a smaller earnout.

 Frequently Asked Questions